 Board the traditional train at Woody Bay Stations and take a journey back in time with this wonderful and unique two-mile experience through spectacular countryside.

-Check out OSKC Watersports who are based on Combe Martin Beach just 10 miles away, and offer paddleboarding and guided kayak tours.
+Check out OSKC Watersports which are based on Combe Martin Beach just 10 miles away, and offers paddleboarding and guided kayak tours.

 Arlington Court, 10 miles